 A healthy, balanced microbiome—with at least 85% probiotics—is key to your pet’s lifelong vim and vigor.
 Here are six ways the microbiome supports your pet’s overall health and vitality:

-1. Improving bone and joint health.
-Weak bones and painful joints can quickly derail your active pet’s joie de vivre, but a healthy gut can do wonders when it comes to physical strength.
-Some strains of probiotics produce vitamins (like vitamin K) that can help your pet metabolize calcium for strong bones, and beneficial bacteria can also make enzymes that increase the body’s overall mineral absorption.1
+Weak bones and painful joints can quickly derail your pet’s happiness, but a healthy gut can do wonders in supporting physical strength.
+Some strains of bacteria produce vitamins (like vitamin K) that can help your pet metabolize calcium for strong bones.
+Beneficial bacteria can also help make enzymes that support the body’s overall mineral absorption.
+(1)*

-2. Boosting energy levels.
-Puppies and kittens are often full of endless energy, but levels can wane as they get older—this may be due in part to an imbalanced microbiome.
-Fortunately, probiotics can increase energy levels by making sure your pet is thoroughly absorbing all the nutrients from the foods they eat.
-Some friendly flora even produce B vitamins, which are essential for energy production.2
+Puppies and kittens are often full of endless energy, but levels can wane as they get older—this may be partly due to an imbalanced microbiome.
+Fortunately, probiotics can support energy levels by helping your pet thoroughly absorb all the nutrients from the foods they eat.
+Some friendly flora even produces B vitamins, essential for energy production.
+(2)*

-4. Soothing tummy troubles.
-Whether due to a food brand switcheroo, a stressful encounter, or eating too many grains, digestive discomfort is a common pet symptom that often points to a microbiome in need of some nurturing.
-Indeed, studies show that both cats and dogs experiencing temporary diarrhea see significant benefits from taking a probiotic supplement when it comes to both recovery and prevention.4,5
+Whether due to a food brand switcheroo, a stressful encounter, or eating too many grains, digestive discomfort is a common pet symptom that often points to a microbiome needing some nurturing.

-5. Supporting a healthy weight.
 As much as we love our pet’s chubby adorableness, carrying too much weight on such a small frame can affect your companion’s health and longevity.
-Luckily, a healthy gut full of friendly flora can help them achieve and maintain an ideal weight.
-How?
-Probiotics support a healthy blood sugar balance, regulate satiety hormones, and optimize digestion, all of which can prevent your furry friend from overeating and gaining unwanted weight.6
+Luckily, a healthy gut full of friendly flora can help them with weight management.

-6. Maintaining optimal immune function.
-With so much of the immune system centered in the gut, it’s no wonder that the microbes living there have such a large impact on your pet’s immune function.
-In fact, probiotics work to reinforce and stand guard at the gut barrier, which blocks out harmful bacteria and toxins from leaking into your pet’s bloodstream.
-In one study, just 14 days of probiotic supplementation (Bifidobacterium animalis) increased dogs’ white blood cell activity, and the effects lasted for weeks after treatment ended.7
+Probiotics work hard to support the gut barrier, which blocks out harmful bacteria and toxins from leaking into your pet’s bloodstream.
+In one study, just 14 days of probiotic supplementation (Bifidobacterium animalis) increased dogs’ white blood cell activity, and the effects lasted for weeks after treatment ended.
+(7)*

-It’s clear that the beneficial bacteria in your pet’s microbiome work overtime to keep them healthy and strong, but what happens if there aren’t enough of the good guys to do their jobs?
+It’s clear that the beneficial bacteria in your pet’s microbiome work overtime to keep them healthy and strong, but what happens if there aren’t enough good guys to do their jobs?

 Unfortunately, your pet’s microbiome can quickly become out of balance due to factors like antibiotics, stress, vaccinations, changes in diet, inappropriate foods, the aging process, environmental contaminants, and dietary indiscretion (hello, trash can!).
 Even parasites in your proud cat’s mouse conquest can disturb their delicate microbial balance.